 I used to work in a restaurant where we had to whip cream by hand.
 Every night.
 Sometimes more than once.
 In August.
 It would be ungodly hot.
 My arms would burn.
 I would whine.
 And complain.
 After what felt like forever, the cream would finally come together and make soft peaks.
 It was a beautiful thing.
 I am not sure why the chef was so adamant about the cream being whipped by hand, but he was.
 He was sort of crazy.
 Like the Soup Nazi from Seinfield.
 But I loved working there and learned so much about food from them.

-Or you can go the cornstarch method.
+- You can go with the cornstarch method.
 Add a Tablespoon of cornstarch to every cup of cream and add the cornstarch after the cream comes to soft peaks.

 Whichever method you choose, the technique is pretty much the same.